-After 1840 and the signing of the Treaty of Waitangi, anyone could enter New Zealand freely, but those who were not British were regarded as ‘aliens’.
+After 1840 and the signing of the Treaty of Waitangi, anyone could enter New Zealand freely, but those who were not British were seen as ‘aliens’.

-The first restrictions began in 1881.
+The first restrictions came in 1881.
 Chinese people wishing to settle in New Zealand had to pay a fee known as the poll tax.
 It was believed that New Zealand should become a ‘Britain of the South’, rather than accepting Asian people.
-The government was also worried that the Chinese would take jobs that New Zealanders wanted.
-Other non-British immigrants who arrived later faced some barriers.
-But people of British descent could settle freely until the 1970s.
+The government was also worried that the Chinese would take jobs away from New Zealanders.
+Other non-British immigrants who arrived later faced some barriers, but people of British descent could settle freely until the 1970s.

 Some people opposed the harsh immigration laws when they were passed.
 Later generations were ashamed of this discrimination against Asians and others.
 In 2002 the prime minister apologised to the Chinese community for the suffering these rules had caused.

-In the early 20th century, after the First World War, there were restrictions on Germans and people with certain political beliefs entering New Zealand.
+After the First World War, there were restrictions on Germans and people with certain political beliefs entering New Zealand.
 From 1920 until 1974, the minister of customs could exclude any people who were ‘unsuitable’.
-This usually meant those not born in Britain or not of British heritage.
-The 1920 Immigration Restriction Amendment Act was intended mainly to reduce Asian immigration, but did not stop it completely.
+These were usually people not born in Britain or of British heritage.
+The 1920 Immigration Restriction Amendment Act was aimed mainly at Asian immigration, but did not stop this completely.

 Changes in immigration policy